top of page

 A simple way to think about it is this:

-• Vitamin D3 helps bring calcium into the system
+• Vitamin D3 helps bring calcium into the system.

-• Vitamin K2 helps guide calcium to the right places
+• Vitamin K2 helps guide calcium to the right places.

 Why Your Lab Results Matter for Dosing

-The easiest way to get clarity is with lab testing.
-Once you know your baseline vitamin D level, you can make a plan that’s actually targeted instead of random.
+Guessing your dose can be frustrating and risky if you’re taking high amounts for a long time.
+The easiest way to get clarity is through lab testing.
+Once you know your baseline vitamin D level, you can create a targeted plan instead of a random one.

 Personalize Your Dosing With Medical Data